joserobleda/gb-code-challenge/README.md

 Option 2:

-1. clone this repo in the root of your favourite web server
+1. clone this repo in the root of your favorite web server
 2. open a web browser and go to `http://localhost/gb-code-challenge`